reujab/ramon/README.md

 ### Conditions

-Conditions are performed sequentially in order of priority.
+Conditions are evaluated sequentially in order of priority.
 Higher priority (least negative) conditions are evaluated before lower priority conditions.
 The priority is listed in brackets after the key.

 #### `cooldown`\* [-10] duration (string)